MahmooudDarwish/weather/README.md

 ## Overview

-The Weather Application provides users a comprehensive and user-friendly interface to access real-time weather information.
+The Weather Application provides users with a comprehensive and user-friendly interface to access real-time weather information.
 With features such as location selection, customizable temperature and wind speed units, and detailed forecasts, this application aims to inform users about weather conditions in their preferred locations.

 ## Features